“Developing Headspace” Programme

 The Group Nurture Meal takes place at the end of the programme and is designed to give Heads another opportunity to come together as the programme draws to a close.
 The meal seeks to create a relaxed space where Heads can strengthen the relationships they have built over the year, revisit lessons learned and plot next steps.

 Accommodation and Meals: As part of the programme cost, accommodation at a Bed and Breakfast for the residential will be provided by Integrity Coaching.
 We will make all arrangements for your meals throughout your stay.

-Bespoke Resources: You’ll also receive free leadership think-pieces and a reflective journal to build on the programme content and support your development.
+Bespoke Resources: You will receive free leadership think pieces and a reflective journal to complement the programme content and support your development.

 Price: £1250 + VAT